Best things to do in São Paulo, the largest city in the Western Hemisphere

 Paulista Avenue

-The best time to visit Paulista Avenue is on Sunday.
-That’s when the skyscraper-lined avenue is closed to cars and filled with pedestrians who gather here to do sports, go for a relaxing walk with their families, visit street markets and listen to live music.
+The best time to visit Paulista Avenue is on Sundays between 7am and 4pm.
+That’s when the avenue is closed to cars and filled with pedestrians who gather here to do sports, go for a relaxing walk with their families, visit street markets and listen to live music.

 A view over skyscraper-lined Paulista Avenue, the most famous avenue and the financial center of Sao Paulo